-State primary and secondary schools are controlled and managed by their Boards of Trustees: section 75 of the Education Act 1989 ("the Education Act").
-Under that section, except to the extent that any enactment or the general law of New Zealand provides otherwise, a school's Board has complete discretion to control the management of the school as it thinks fit.
-Under section 93 of the Education Act, every state school is required to have a Board of Trustees.
+Under section 93 of the Education Act 1989 ("Education Act"), every state school must have a Board of Trustees.
+State primary and secondary schools are controlled and managed by their Boards of Trustees: section 75 of the Education Act.
+Under section 75, except to the extent that any enactment or the general law of New Zealand provides otherwise, a school's Board has complete discretion to control the management of the school as it thinks fit.
 Grants are paid out of public money to Boards for the purpose of administering their schools: section 79 of the Education Act.

-The Private Schools Conditional Integration Act 1975 ("the PSCI Act") enables private schools originally established to provide education with a special character to become part of the state system of education as an integrated school.
-Under section 7 of the PSCI Act, integration is effected by the proprietors of a private school entering into an integration agreement with the Minister of Education.
-Upon integration, an integrated school becomes part of the state system of education and is subject to the legislation governing other state schools, but subject to the PSCI Act: section 4 of the PSCI Act.
+The Private Schools Conditional Integration Act 1975 ("PSCI Act") enables private schools originally established to provide education with a special character to become part of the state system of education as an integrated school.
+As with other state schools, an integrated school's controlling authority is its Board of Trustees: section 25(5) of the PSCI Act.